fabhed/validator-endpoint/README.md

 </div>

+## Overview

-Allow validators to easily host an API for other services to prompt the Bittensor network.
+- `btvep` - Contains the backend, which includes an API and CLI, written in python. `btvep` Allows validators to easily host an API for other services to prompt the Bittensor network.
+- `admin-ui` - Admin interface for validator owners to view all and manage API-keys and request logs (similar to the cli, but more approachable and )
+- `chat-ui` - An end-user interface similar to ChatGPT, but powered by Bittensor.
+This interface is made to work out of the box with the backend API.

 ## Features

+### `btvep`

 - Host an API server with API key authentication
-- Web Dashboard for statistics, configuration and key management
-- [`btvep`](./docs/cli.md) CLI for configuration and key management
+- [`btvep` CLI](./docs/cli.md) for configuration and key management
 - API key lifetimes - set expiry dates
 - API key credits - limit amount of requests with credits
 - Request logs